codesuman/tomcat-playground/README.md

 # :smiley_cat: All about Tomcat

 ## :rocket: Deploy Multiple Servlet Apps in Apache Tomcat
-This project demonstrates how to deploy multiple Servlet-based applications using Apache Tomcat, each with its own config.properties.
+This project demonstrates how to deploy Multiple Servlet-based applications using Apache Tomcat, each with its own config.properties.

 ### :file_folder: Project Structure
 Each app should follow a Maven structure: